honkit/honkit/docs/pages.md

 ### Summary

-GitBook uses a `SUMMARY.md` file to define the structure of chapters and subchapters of the book.
+GitHon uses a `SUMMARY.md` file to define the structure of chapters and subchapters of the book.
 The `SUMMARY.md` file is used to generate the book's table of contents.

 The format of `SUMMARY.md` is just a list of links.
 The link's title is used as the chapter's title, and the link's target is a path to that chapter's file.